 In 2012, her efforts were acknowledged by Colombia’s Public Prosecutor’s Office when it was announced that her torture and sexual assault constituted a crime against humanity.
 In July 2019, the Inter-American Commission on Human Rights (IACHR) confirmed Bedoya Lima as a victim in a landmark decision.
 It declared the Colombian state responsible for the acts committed against her nearly two decades before.
 Following the decision of the IACHR to submit Lima’s case to the Inter-American Court of Human Rights, she has become the first victim to bring sexual violence committed in Colombia to an international tribunal.

-“For the first time, Colombia is going to be tried for crimes of sexual violence in the context of armed conflict, an act that is a war crime and against humanity,” said Lima.
+“For the first time, Colombia is going to be tried for crimes of sexual violence and getting a sex crime charge in the context of armed conflict, an act that is a war crime and against humanity,” said Lima.
 “A very large door opens for justice in the international courts.”

 The Golden Pen of Freedom is just the latest in a string of international awards and high-level recognition for Lima.
 In April, she was named the 2020 UNESCO/Guillermo Cano World Press Freedom Award recipient, and in August 2019, won the Press Freedom Grand Prix from the Inter-American Press Association (SIP).